thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 $ bin/kafka-console-consumer.sh --topic test-topic-1 --group tt1-group-1 --from-beginning --bootstrap-server localhost:9092
 ```

-- In below snapshot we could see the list of topics list that are available on source and destination kafka cluster after deployment of mirrormaker2.
+- In below snapshot we could see the list of topics that are available on source and destination kafka cluster after deploying mirrormaker2.

 ![topics_list](https://github.com/user-attachments/assets/d6cba90e-5dc7-48eb-83ea-4c05ad91b295)

-- A kafka topic named `testing-topic-one` was created using Strimzi KafkaTopic CR manifest, we could see in the below snapshot that after topic creation on the source kafka cluster it is replicated in the destination kafka cluster with name `kafka-src.testing-topic-one` (refer the last command output in the snapshot).
+- Now when we create a kafka topic named `testing-topic-one`, with KafkaTopic CR manifest.
+Once the topics is created the topic should be available in the destination server.
+Below snapshot shows the created topic creation on the source kafka cluster first and it is replicated in the destination kafka cluster with name `kafka-src.testing-topic-one` (refer the last command output in below snapshot).

 ![topic_synced_after_sometime](https://github.com/user-attachments/assets/eab50011-ed64-475c-9fed-dd7abcbb4ef7)

-- Below snapshot the first section we produce message on to the topic of source kafka cluster.
-The message can be consumed on the destination cluster topics which got replicated.
+- Below snapshot the first command produce message on to the topic in source kafka cluster.
+The message being consumed on the destination cluster replicated topic.

 ![synced_topic_with_msg_from_src](https://github.com/user-attachments/assets/118ecb92-e193-4caf-8461-24ce3d80e426)